-It might be the physical appearance, it might be the fashionable outfit, it might be those seductive blue eyes or for someone it might be a custom-built car or an impressive bank account… you can buy me with words, the use of an adjective that bears within the meaning of a thousand speeches, by an accent (yes, especially the English one), by a subtle and never obvious irony.
+It might be the physical appearance, it might be a fashionable outfit, it might be those seductive blue eyes or for someone, it might be a brand new sports car or an impressive bank account.
+As for me, you can buy me with words – the use of an adjective that bears within the meaning of a thousand words, an accent (yes, especially the British one), and a subtle and never obvious irony.

-Then came the time of the visual aspect – actually I am not over yet – when a book to gain my attention needed mainly to have bright, effective and true pictures.
-Now I am fascinated by words.
+Then came the time of the visual aspect – actually I am not over it yet.
+A book, to gain my attention, had to have beautiful, mouthwatering pictures.

-I discovered that you don’t need photos when you leaf through an Elizabeth David’s book.
-She uses her words just like she does with the ingredients in the recipes, with moderation and sensibility, without exceeding, she searches for accuracy and a vivid picture.
+I discovered that you don’t need pictures when you leaf through one of Elizabeth David’s book.
+And that’s because she uses her words just like she does with the ingredients in the recipes, with moderation and sensibility, without exceeding.
+She aims for accuracy and a vivid picture.

-Among the books I keep on my bedside table there is Elizabeth David’s An Omelette and a glass of wine, a collection of her best articles written in a 30-year career.
+Among the books I keep on my bedside table, there is Elizabeth David’s An Omelette and a glass of wine, a collection of her best articles written in a 30-year career.
 I recently re-read what is one of her most vivid descriptions of French country cooking, a dream gourmet week spent in France Chez Barattero.
-She sketches with colourful brush strokes a week of fine dining, mentioning almost in a side note a dish of artichoke hearts dressed in simplicity with olive oil and lemon juice.
+She sketches with colourful brush strokes a week of fine dining, mentioning almost in a side note a dish of artichoke hearts simply dressed with olive oil and lemon juice.

-- 10 asparagus
+- 12 asparagus

 - 1 lemon

-- 2 tablespoons of extra virgin olive oil
+- 4 tablespoons extra virgin olive oil

 - Freshly ground black pepper

 - Discard the wooden part of asparagus, then cut them into 1 cm thick slices.
-Blanch them in boiling water for 3 minutes, drain them and pass them under cold water for a few seconds to keep a nice bright green.
+Blanch them in boiling water for 3 minutes, drain them and pass them under cold water for a few seconds to preserve a nice bright green.

-- Make a citronette, beating with a fork the juice of half a lemon, 2 tablespoons of extra virgin olive oil, salt and freshly ground black pepper.
+- Make a citronette, beating with a fork the juice of half a lemon, 4 tablespoons of extra virgin olive oil, salt and freshly ground black pepper.

-- Mix asparagus, artichokes and fava beans in a bowl and season with half the citronette just made.
+- Mix asparagus, artichokes and fava beans in a bowl and season with half the citronette you just made.